evilnick/microk8s/README.md

 ```

 > At this time microk8s is an early beta, while this should be safe to install please beware.
-> In order to install microk8s make sure port 8080 is not used.
+> There are a few ports that need to be open for microk8s to install successfully.
+8080 and 6443 are the most common ones.
+Please go though the [list of used ports](docs/ports.md) and the security implications involved in installing microk8s.

 ### Accessing Kubernetes